EN | FR

 • Coordinate technical resources.

-• Ensure technical delivery meets functional requirements.
+• Ensure technical delivery meets functional needs.

 • Maintain system performance and security standards.